VK (service): History

 VKontakte was conceived in 2006 when Pavel Durov, creator of the popular student forum spbgu.ru, met his former classmate Vyacheslav Mirilashvili in St. Petersburg after graduating from the Faculty of Philology at St Petersburg State University.
-Vyacheslav showed Durov the increasingly popular Facebook, after which the friends decided to create a new Russian social network.
-Lev Leviev, an Israeli classmate of Vyacheslav Mirilashivili, became the third co-founder.
-Vyacheslav Mirilashvili borrowed the money from his billionaire father and became the largest shareholder.
+Mirilashvili showed Durov the increasingly popular Facebook, after which the friends decided to create a new Russian social network.
+Lev Leviev, an Israeli classmate of Mirilashivili's, became the third co-founder.
+Mirilashvili borrowed the money from his billionaire father and became the largest shareholder.
 Lev Leviev took over operational management, and Durov became CEO.
 Pavel Durov convinced his older brother Nikolai, a multiple winner of international math and programming competitions, to develop the site.

 Durov launched VKontakte for beta testing in September 2006.
 The following month, the domain name Vkontakte.ru was registered.
 The new project was incorporated on 19 January 2007 as a Russian private limited company.
 In February 2007 the site reached a user base of over 100,000 and was recognized as the second largest company in Russia's nascent social network market.
 In the same month, the site was subjected to a severe DDoS attack, which briefly put it offline.
 The user base reached 1 million in July 2007, and 10 million in April 2008.
 In December 2008 VK overtook rival Odnoklassniki as Russia's most popular social networking service.